 Swami M took up where the medicos had given up.
 Because of her, I’m still here.

 Initiated by the great yogi, Shivananda himself, she was also a great yogi, teacher, master of Zen, gardener, herbalist, natural healer, and so much more.

 One of her favourite tenets was: "Create a thing of great beauty and move on, leaving it behind for the enjoyment of others."

-Tohei, as a fairly young student who came to O Sensei late in his career.
+Tohei, as a fairly young student came to O-Sensei late in his career.
 He was dedicated and talented.
 He learned the shorthand techniques and systematized many of the “tricks” underlying the barely martial contests.
-I have no doubt that he could have done and taught the same material Saito sensei chose to emphasize, but putting on a little show is fun.
+I have no doubt that he could have done and taught the same material Saito Sensei chose to emphasize, but putting on a little show is fun.
 It also fills the dojo and pays the rent.

 The interview below with Noriaki (Yoichiro) Inoue, nephew of Aikido Founder Morihei Ueshiba, has been selected from the extensive archives of the Online Aikido Journal.
 We believe that an informed readership with knowledge of the history, techniques and philosophy of aikido is essential to the growth of the art and its adherence to the principles espoused by Aikido Founder Morihei Ueshiba.